 start() is just a regular method.

 The class Thread only needs to be explained so that you know which class actually represents a thread.
-But if you ever design concurrent systems you will not use them directly.
+But if you ever design concurrent systems you will rarely use them directly.
 Instead you will use

 java.util.concurrent.ExecuterService or some framework.